borenstain/Cursera_Capston_Project/README.md

 This notebook is a final project of the IBM Coursera Machine learning with Python, classification algorithms, that we learned and practiced.

-Task is to predict the ability of a person Wto pay-off a loan he is asking for upon collection, based on a dataset collected of past loans.
+Task is to predict the ability of a person to pay-off a loan he is asking for upon collection, based on a dataset collected of past loans.
 We load a dataset using Pandas library, and apply the following algorithms, and find the best one for this specific dataset by accuracy evaluation methods.

 Algorithms used are: